 - Initial Configuration Tasks

 - How Dotted Names Work for Configuration

+- Variable references in Configuration

 - Configuration Files

 - Impact of Configuration Changes

 Initial Configuration Tasks

 This section maps the common configuration tasks to the command-line procedures in this guide.
 In some situations, the resource or service is automatically enabled and your configuration tasks involve adjusting or changing the default settings to suit your specific needs.